Unified Communications Security: The Importance of UCaaS Encryption

 UCaaS providers house data centers in multiple, globally disparate locations to keep their uptime percentages high.
 Georedundancy, the process of employing multiple servers worldwide, ensures that if one center is attacked or suffers a disaster, the others can instantly and seamlessly pick up the slack.

-To protect data that is at-rest in these data centers, a UC provider employs data center encryption.
-This uses an encryption key to ensure any data theft will result in scrambled information.
+A UC provider uses data center encryption to protect at-rest data stored in these locations.
+This uses an encryption key to ensure data theft will result in scrambled information.

 Here are two methods your provider may use to encrypt data as it is being stored: